 Parking is free, and only a short walk from the main gate.
 I repeat, parking is free.
 You did not imagine that, parking is free.
 Lets see any other major sporting venue have that as a perk.
 I prefer to park near the tennis courts so that my exit time is quicker at the end of the game.

 Tickets can be purchased online or at the box office.
 If you decide at last minute to attend make sure you check what special event is going on at the park that day, because you might be able to get a discounted ticket.
 Speaking of last minute, don’t worry about seats, you’ll have good seats, all the seats are good.
 There isn’t an overhanging roof or upper deck seats needing support columns that block your view.
 This also allows for a lovely breeze on warm evenings.
 Every Sunday the Silver Knights accept canned goods for a local soup kitchen and you’ll get a reduced ticket price for your donation.
-Wednesday night games, children get in free with a kids club card.
+Monday and Wednesday night games, children get in free with a Sterling’s Kids Club card.

 When you walk into the park, take a moment to read some of the many plaques about the parks history.
 You may be surprised by some of the history that is here in downtown Nashua.

 Have your kids check in with the Silver Knights Interns at the tent by the gate to the park, as they schedule on field games every inning on the first or third base lines.
 Are You Smarter than a Silver Knight, Plinko for prizes, Shoe Toss, and even Simon Says.
 The on field announcer, The Duffman, introduces the kids and gives commentary during the games.
 He’s really great at getting the crowd excited and cheering the kids on.
 Let’s face it, the games are fun but the real thrill for our kids is getting to walk onto the field and “be a part of the action”.